williamgage/dfa/README.txt

 ******Created by Willliam Smith (@williamgage)*******

-This program is able to take a ruleset of a DFA (language, state list, start and accept states, transitions) from a text file, then check if any user input string passes or fails.
+This program is able to take a ruleset of a DFA (language, state list, start and accept states, transitions) from a text file and check if any user input string passes or fails.

 The format for a text file is as follows, line by line: